shakes76/PatternAnalysis-2024/recognition/46976916-HipMRI/README.md

 These visualisations show:
 - The raw input image on the left
 - The target segmentation mask for the image in the middle
-- The models predicted segmentation mask
+- The models predicted segmentation mask on the right

-When recording the training function loss and dice score accuracy results after each epoch the following graph can be constructed:
+When recording the training function loss and dice score accuracy results after each epoch during training the following graphs can be constructed:
 ![Example Segmentation 3](images/graphs.png)
 These graphs show how the model improves over time.
 The slight dip in dice score around epoch 13 indicates some overfitting in the model, but the model readjusts